huyvohcmc/dotfiles/README.md

 - Install [homebrew](https://brew.sh/), [neovim](https://neovim.io/), and [alacritty](https://github.com/alacritty/alacritty/)

-- Clone this repository to your designated folder
+- Clone this repository into your home directory

 ```sh
 git clone git@github.com:huyvohcmc/dotfiles.git && cd dotfiles
 ```

-- Install system dependencies in [`macos/Brewfile`](./macos/Brewfile)
+- Install system dependencies (bundled in [`macos/Brewfile`](./macos/Brewfile))

 ```sh
 brew bundle
 ```

-- Backup your existing dotfiles, then use [stow](https://www.gnu.org/software/stow/) to install new ones
+- Backup your existing dotfiles, then install this dotfiles
 ```sh
 make stow
 ```

-This will create the symlinks of this dotfiles in your home folder.
-To **uninstall** this dotfiles, simply run `make unstow` to remove the symlinks.
+This will symlink the files defined in [`Makefile`](./Makefile) to your home directory.
+To **remove** them, simply run `make unstow` to remove the symbolic links.

 ## Screenshots (in the [Wiki](https://github.com/huyvohcmc/dotfiles/wiki))